 Prior to Version 14, Domino would install to run under the Windows account Local System also known as NT AUTHORITY\SYSTEM which has the SID S-1-5-18.

-The Domino 14 installer now allows for selection of the Windows account to run under and the default choice is selected to be Local Service also known as NT AUTHORITY\LocalService which has the SID S-1-5-19.
+Starting with Domino 14, the installer now allows for selection of the Windows account to run under and the default choice is selected to be Local Service also known as NT AUTHORITY\LocalService which has the SID S-1-5-19.

-In order for SpamSentinel to be installed to Domino 14 or to continue running on a server where Domino is upgraded in place, Domino will need to be installed using the option to run using the Local System account.
+In order for SpamSentinel to be installed to Domino 14 (or newer) or to continue running on a server where Domino is upgraded in place, Domino will need to be running using the Local System account.
+The steps required depend on your situation — find the scenario below that matches yours.

-Perform these steps at the time after you shut down Domino but before you run the Domino 14 installer.
+Perform these steps after you shut down Domino but before you run the Domino 14 installer.

 1. Find the directory where the SpamSentinel Scanner service files are located.
 These are typically on the same drive as the Domino Program files and in a directory named <drive>:\SpamSentinel\Scanner\Partition1